hrm93/cs499-eportfolio/README.md

 ## 📚 Related Projects

-This tool was originally developed in the context of my IT 338 course and later expanded for the CS 499 capstone.
+This tool was originally developed in the context of my IT 338 - Geospatial Programming course, and later expanded for the CS 499 capstone.
 You can explore earlier or related GIS projects here:

 - 🔗 [GIS Projects from IT 338](https://github.com/hrm93/IT-338-MyProjects)